sniderjustin/NYU-AI-Project-03/README.md

 Move into the folder and run the setup script.
+This will download all the data used, about 3.5GB, from AWS S3.
+Go get some coffee this will take a few minutes.

 **Input**